 Here are some of the best ten bathrooms in San Francisco and the Bay Area.
 I have photographed hundreds of award winning bathrooms for magazines, NKBA and books.
-Manufactures Ann Sacks, Woodmode, Wilsonart along with stone importers and retailers like Restoration Hardware have commissioned David Duncan Livingston for interior and architectural photography.
+Manufactures Ann Sacks, Woodmode, Wilsonart along with stone importers and retailers like Restoration Hardware have commissioned me for interior and architectural photography.

 The two trending concepts in bathroom design over the past year have been the graphic wall tile and floating tub.